nmn/module-inlinify/README.md

 Module-Inlinify will import this file compute the output, and replace the contents of the file if the output is a simple value.
 This means that you can write any valid node code in these modules.
 Variables, function calls, requiring modules are all fair-game.

+### implicit BRFS

+If you have a simple module the reads a file, transforms it and then finally exports a string, you can replace it with the output string.
+You essentially get `brfs` for free, as long is it isolated in a seperate file, and uses the synchrnous form.

 ### Usage

 The usage is fairly straight-forward.